OmnipresentSupergalacticOneness/OmnipresentSupergalacticOneness.github.io/privacy-statement.md

     <div class="row">
         <div class="col s12">
-            Csaba Technology Services, LLC may update this privacy policy by posting a new version on this website.
+            The creator may update this privacy policy by posting a new version on this website.
             You should check this page occasionally to ensure you are familiar with any changes.
         </div>
     </div>